 These inks are designed to meet the demands of even the most critical photographers and graphic artists.
 This ink offers increased pigment density for richer color expression.

-The Chroma Optimizer works like a “clear coat” layer when printing on photo papers.
-Chroma Optimizer (CO) works to enhance the quality further and ensure uniformity of light reflection.
+The Chroma Optimizer (CO) works like a “clear coat” layer when printing on photo papers.
+It enhances the quality further and ensures uniformity of light reflection.

 This unique ink system helps enable a broad color gamut with more delicate details in dark areas and improved gloss uniformity.
 The new LUCIA PRO ink set also significantly reduces bronze and graininess.